onnx/working-groups/safety-related-profile/documents/needs.md

 _Brief description of the need_
 #### Rationale
 _Brief justification of

+### NEED 001: `Compliance with ARP6983`
+#### Description
+The development of Machine Learning constituents in avionics needs to comply with the ARP6983 regulation document.
+The Safety-related ONNX profile (SONNX) shall constitute a language in which the Machine Learning Model Description (MLMD), as defnined by ARP6983, can be expressed.
+#### Rationale
+To comply with the ARP6983 document, the MLMD shall exist and be defined as the pivot between the trained model and the implementation for embedded inference.

 # Requirements

 YThis section captures all requirements about the SONNX profile.